-This International Standard presents the requirements for Requirements Management (RM) for space projects.
+This document presents the requirements for requirements management (RM) for space projects.

-This International Standard addresses the space programme/project management requirements, applicable through a top-down approach in a contractual relationship between customers and suppliers.
+This document addresses the space programme/project management requirements, applicable through a top-down approach in a contractual relationship between customers and suppliers.

-The objective of this International Standard is to state and establish a common reference framework for all the customers and suppliers in the space sector to deploy Requirements Management for all space products and projects.
+The objective of this document is to state and establish a common reference framework for all the customers and suppliers in the space sector to deploy requirements management for all space products and projects.